infotroph/Prairie_seq/project-log.md

 Changed code for buffer saturation analysis to explictly convert 'Species' from a character vector to a factor.
 No change in ANOVA results, but the residuals-vs-factor-levels diagnostic plot now works correctly.

 Updated CTAB protocol to use 90-minute incubation and 1300-µL buffer volume as per saturation analysis results.

+2015-07-07, CKB:

+LOTS of benchwork last month not recorded here -- see paper notebook!
+Most resulting files are still kicking around uncommitted, will annotate as I clean them up and save them.

+Today's commit: started weighing bulk soil for C & N combustion analysis.
+Only 12 samples in; will update `bulksoil_CHN_weights.csv` as I go.